KamalEyubov/sose2020-idv/README.md

 Experiments also contain Jupyter Notebook (`ipynb`) files.
 Those files are the original scripts which were run on Google Colaboratory.
 The Python (`py`) files were exported along with those.

+Full knowledge of a script is recommended before trying to change any lines in the script.
+For example, if `train_epochs_end` is changed for the SSL stage on LUNA in Self-Trans scripts, then `ssl1_epochs` should also be changed for the SSL stage on COVID-CT in those scripts.

 ## ResNet50
 This directory includes all the experiments with the **ResNet50** model conducted by Gabriel Rashidi.<br><br>